AndrianaMis/AaltoProject/README.md

 Developed the step_reward and finla_reward fucntions (the first one is per-round and the second is per episode).
 Added some visualizations in plots.py

+## 06/10/25:

+Reward ok, working on developing feature vectors as input to the model, in order to keep d_in relatevely small